st-h/vertx-mongo-streams/README.md

 # GridFS stream helper for Vert.x 3.x and MongoDB async driver in Java and Groovy

-A stream helper to Pump data from a vert.x ReadStream (e.g. HttpServerFileUpload) to MongoDB AsyncInputStream.
+Helpers to stream data between vert.x ReadStream (e.g. HttpServerFileUpload), WriteStream (e.g. HttpServerResponse) and MongoDB AsyncInputStream and AsyncOutputStream.

 Pull Requests are welcome.